AceDataCloud/FluxAPI/docs/flux_tasks_api_integration_guide.md

 **Request Headers** include:

 - `accept`: Specifies that the response should be in JSON format, set to `application/json`.
-- `authorization`: The key to call the API, which can be selected directly after application.
+- `authorization`: The key for calling the API, which can be selected directly after application.

 **Request Body** includes: